onuralpszr/pynautilus_extension/README.md

-# pynautilus_extension
-Nautilus Python Extensions
+# Nautilus Python Extensions

+This repository created for making usefull nautilus-python based extensions everybody usage.
+If you have any idea or issue please report it.

+## Created Extensions

+1. Md5 checksum for files.
+2. Youtube download (limited abilities for now)